-The trip from Datça to Göreme wasn’t easy but it was interesting.
+The trip from Datça to Göreme wasn’t easy, but it was interesting.
 The first leg was a 1.5-hour bus ride from Datça to Marmaris, followed by a two-hour layover in Marmaris.
-Then I experienced the grand finale – a 14-hour ride from Marmaris to Göreme, mostly in the dark.
-The Marmaris layover didn’t leave enough time to do much, the weather was dramatic and rainy, and there was no luggage storage.
+Then came the grand finale – a 14-hour Marmaris to Göreme ride, mostly in the dark.
+The short Marmaris layover didn’t leave enough time to explore the area, the rainy weather was dramatic, and there was no luggage storage.
 I wasn’t brave enough to leave my bag unattended at the bus office.

-After a while the men in the café tired of staring at me and got on with their routine – occasionally glancing condescendingly my way to keep tabs on what I was doing – I glanced or rather glared back at them.
-I ordered a bowl of lentil soup still thinking about that shot of vodka.
-Outside it was pouring rain with lightning and wind blowing at what seemed like hurricane force.
+After a while, the intimidating men in the café tired of staring at me and got on with their group routine – occasionally glancing condescendingly my way to keep tabs on what I was doing – I glanced or rather glared back at them.
+I ordered a bowl of lentil soup, still thinking about that shot of vodka.
+Outside it was pouring rain with lightning and wild wind blowing at what seemed like hurricane force.
 There was no place to go.
-The café keeper seemed to warm up a bit when I smiled and gave him a thumbs up on the lentil soup, which was delicious.
+The café keeper seemed to warm up a bit when I smiled and gave him a thumbs up on the delicious lentil soup.

 I paid the bill and moved on to pass more time at another café.
-At the next place I met an English-speaking Turkish shopkeeper who had lived in Pennsylvania.
-Told him I was from the west coast side of the US.
-He was pushing bee products – honey, royal jelly, etc. I declined the expensive royal jelly but sampled the honey and bought a small jar.
+At the next place, I met an interesting English-speaking Turkish shopkeeper who had lived in Pennsylvania.
+Told him I was from the west coast side of the US – much different than the east.
+He was pushing bee products – honey, royal jelly, etc. I declined the expensive royal jelly, but after sampling the local honey, bought a small jar.

 He introduced me to his uncle and brother who worked with him at the café – they spoke sketchy English – better than my iPhone-translated Turkish.
-They sat with me and we had tea and a limited but light-hearted chit-chat.
-It was fun but soon time to make my way to the Göreme bus which was now boarding passengers.
+They sat with me, and we had tea and a limited but light-hearted chit-chat.
+It was fun, but soon time to make my way outside to the Göreme bus which was boarding.

-As I pulled my luggage toward the bus on the rough cobbled street a young English-speaking Turkish man approached and asked if he could help – I gave him the handle to my bag and he helped load it on the bus and introduced himself as Mehmet Güzel.
-Of course he wanted to know where I was from and seemed to think Britain and US were one in the same, I guess because English is spoken in both places.
+As I pulled my luggage toward the bus on the rough cobbled street, a young English-speaking Turkish man approached and asked if he could help.
+I gave him the handle to my bag, and he helped load it in the luggage hatch and introduced himself as Mehmet Güzel.
+Of course he wanted to know where I was from and seemed to think Britain and US were one in the same, I guess because English is the primary language spoken in both places.

-I wasn’t able to sleep on the overnight bus and went through several audio books.
-Am recuperating before exploring Cappadocia – the desert-like weather gets quite cold at night but during the day it’s warm, dry, and beautiful.
+Unable to sleep on the overnight bus, I went through several audio books.
+I’m recuperating before exploring Cappadocia – the desert-like weather gets quite cold at night, but during the day it’s warm, dry, and beautiful.
 The surreal landscape is unlike anything I’ve ever experienced!
-I’m taking a hot-air balloon ride early tomorrow and planning several days of group hiking!
+My Heybe Hotel accommodation is comfortable, and early tomorrow morning, I’m taking a sunrise hot-air balloon ride and planning several days of hiking!